JGJP/ydkjs-notes/scope & closures/ch1-WhatIsScope.md

 There are usually multiple scopes nested inside each other.
 When a variable is not found in the immediate scope, *Engine* checks the next outer scope, continuing until the variable is found.

+## Errors

+LHS and RHS behave differently when a variable is not found.

+When a RHS lookup fails, *Engine* throws a `ReferenceError`.

+When a LHS lookup fails, *Scope* will create a new variable in global *Scope* unless in "Strict Mode"
+Strict Mode would cause *Engine* to throw a `ReferenceError`.

+When a variable is found in a RHS lookup, but you try to do something impossible with it, *Engine* throws a `TypeError`.